 We know that these are difficult times for everyone.
 We also know that many of you are keen to volunteer at this time to offer your support.
-Please see below how volunteering can be accessed over the next few weeks.

 Please don’t forget that it is really important if you have any symptoms, or live with someone that does, that you follow the official guidelines by staying at home and self isolating.

 Please note that if you feel that you are unable to volunteer out in the community (for example you may be shielding) but you are still keen to volunteer, you can volunteer from home.
 On Volunteer Hub we have a variety of phone/online volunteering opportunities that you can do from home.
 To find them, when you search for opportunities on Volunteer Hub highlight 'Yes' in the 'Show volunteering from home opportunities only' box and these opportunities will appear for you.

 We have asked that all organisations that are promoting volunteer opportunities on Volunteer Hub confirm that they have health and safety checks in place to minimise risk and make their opportunities COVID secure.
 If any organisation do not confirm they have done this we will not promote their volunteering opportunities to you.

 That will be dependent on the national guidelines and the type of volunteering you are doing - for example, if it is inside or outside.
 Also if you are volunteering on your own or not.
 For more details please refer to the Government guidance on wearing a face covering.

 Please also note that some people may not be exempt from wearing a face covering, for example some people with disabilities.
 Please be mindful and respectful of this.
 More information about this can be found in the Government guidance on wearing a face covering.